Private Hierarchical Clustering and Efficient Approximation: Scalability via approximation

-{\bf The $\CURE$ algorithm.} Described in Figure~\ref{f:CURE}, on input the original dataset $\dataset$ of size $n$ and a number of approximation parameters, $\CURE$ first randomly samples $s$ data points from $\dataset$ to form sample set $\mathcal{S}$.
+Described in Figure~\ref{f:CURE}, on input the original dataset $\dataset$ of size $n$ and a number of approximation parameters, $\CURE$ first randomly samples $s$ data points from $\dataset$ to form sample set $\mathcal{S}$.
 During A-clustering, $\mathcal{S}$ is partitioned into $p$ equally-sized parts $\mathcal{P}_1, \mathcal{P}_2, \ldots \mathcal{P}_p,$ and the ordinary algorithm $\mathsf{HCAlg}$ runs $p$ times to form a set $\mathcal{C}_A$ of A-clusters: Its $i$th execution is on input $\mathcal{P}_i$, $i\in [1,p]$, until exactly $s/(pq)$ clusters are formed, of which only those of size at least $t_1$ are included in $\mathcal{C}_A$ and the rest are eliminated as outliers.
 During B-clustering, $\mathsf{HCAlg}$ runs once again, this time over set $\mathcal{C}_A$, to form a set $\mathcal{C}_B$ of B-clusters, from which clusters of size less than $t_2>t_1$ are eventually eliminated as outliers.
 Finally, for each B-cluster in $\mathcal{C}_B$ a number of $R$ random representatives are selected, and each singleton point in $\mathcal{D}$ is included to the B-cluster containing its closest representative.
 Table~\ref{tab:cureparam} summarizes suggested values for each parameter as per $\CURE$'s original description~\cite{cure}.

-{\bf Private $\CURE$-approximate clustering.} We adapt the $\CURE$ algorithm to design private protocols for approximate hierarchical clustering in our model for two-party collaborative cluster analysis.
-In applying our security formulation of Section~\ref{sec:def} and our private protocol design of Sections~\ref{sec:main} and~\ref{sec:analysis} to this problem instance, the following facts are vital:
+{\bf Private $\CURE$-approximate clustering.} We adapt the $\CURE$ algorithm to design private protocols for approximate clustering in our model for two-party joint hierarchical clustering.
+In applying our security formulation (Section~\ref{sec:def}) and our private protocols (Sections~\ref{sec:main}, ~\ref{sec:analysis}) to this problem instance, the following facts are vital: